charlesclz03/flowforge/DOCS/phases/PHASE_6_SOCIAL_PLAN.md

 ## 🔮 Vision

-Social features are the "viral engine" of FlowForge.
+Social features are the "viral engine" of Freestyla.
 While the tool provides utility, the community provides retention.